hemminger8/vw-starter-kit/README.md

 ## Getting Started

-* Add the _vw-starter SASS file to your project.
+* Add the _vw-starter.scss SASS file to your project.
 * In _vw-starter.scss, set your breakpoints, layout widths, and base font size in the variables section.

 ````